 Apply by May 1 for the Fall 2020 School Year

 ORCA admits students once a year.
-The next admission review of prospective applicants will begin in May 2017.
+The next admission review of prospective applicants will begin in May 2020.
 The annual deadline to apply is May 1 (or the Monday following if the 1st occurs on a weekend).
 Students are notified of admission status on May 15.

 Recent program expansion added new faculty and two new classrooms to accommodate more students, which will allow ORCA to admit up to 60 students annually.